Official UN Peacekeeping Operations Portal

 Leave Details

-Authorization: UN peacekeeping personnel who adopted a child through a qualifying adoption agency are authorized up to 21 days for non-chargeable leave of absence.
+Authorization: Personnel who adopted a child through a qualifying adoption agency are authorized up to 21 days for non-chargeable leave of absence.

-UN Support: The United Nations aims to provide support for peacekeeping personnel who are newly adopting children and is comparable to maternity leave arrangements.
+UN Support: The United Nations aims to provide support for peacekeeping personnel who are newly adopting children, comparable to maternity leave arrangements.

-Eligibility: Adoption Leave scheme is available to qualifying peacekeeping personnel who have been notified of being matched with a child and who are not taking Paternity Leave.
+Eligibility: Available to qualifying personnel who have been notified of being matched with a child and who are not taking Paternity Leave.

-Coverage: Adoption leave is given to recognize the adoption of a child (or children) up to the age of 18 years.
-It is available to both male and female peacekeeping personnel and to those adopting a child on their own or one member of a couple adopting a child together.
+Coverage: Adoption leave recognizes the adoption of a child (or children) up to age 18.
+Available to both male and female personnel, and to those adopting alone or as one member of a couple.

 All Personnel